UnlyEd/next-right-now/docs/reference/dependencies.md

 [FontAwesome](https://github.com/FortAwesome/Font-Awesome) is an awesome icon toolkit.

-We use the pro (paid) version, but a free version is also available.
+NRN uses the free version, but we managed to use the paid version on some other app (cloned from NRN), it's not an issue, just harder to configure.

 - [`@fortawesome/fontawesome-svg-core`](https://www.npmjs.com/package/@fortawesome/fontawesome-svg-core): Necessary to use font-awesome with a node project.
 Contains libs to config the FA library. (see `src/pages/_app.tsx`)
-- [`@fortawesome/free-light-svg-icons`](https://www.npmjs.com/package/@fortawesome/fontawesome-free): Contains the icons themselves, there is one package per free/pro and kind of icon (light, regular, solid), and specific packages per technology stack (vue, angular, react-native, etc.)
+- [`@fortawesome/fontawesome-free`](https://www.npmjs.com/package/@fortawesome/fontawesome-free): Contains the free icons
+- [`@fortawesome/free-brands-svg-icons`](https://www.npmjs.com/package/@fortawesome/free-brands-svg-icons): Contains the free brand icons
-- [`@fortawesome/react-fontawesome`](https://www.npmjs.com/package/@fortawesome/react-fontawesome): Contains the icons themselves
+- [`@fortawesome/react-fontawesome`](https://www.npmjs.com/package/@fortawesome/react-fontawesome): Contains the icons for React-friendly usage

 [Installation tutorial](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers)